 Every aspect of our lives is touched in some way by the concepts of psychology, and no matter what you see as your future career, studying psychology can be useful.
 It is beneficial to learn about psychology in order to better understand your own thoughts, feelings and behaviors as well as those of the people around you.

 Understanding the science and research methods behind psychology can also help you better sort out the truth from the fiction surrounding pop psychology (e.g., that we only use 10% of our brain is a myth!).
 There is always something amazing to learn about the human mind and behavior - from shocking psychological experiments in history that demonstrate our tendencies to obey authority to intriguing optical illusions that reveal the inner workings of the brain.
 In this course we will take a journey through a range of topics in psychology.
 At the lower levels of analysis, we will focus on molecules and brain structures (biological psychology).
 At the higher levels of analysis, we will discuss social and cultural influences on behavior (social psychology).
-There is much to learn in-between as well; we will explore thoughts, emotions, and personality.
+There is much to learn in-between as well; we will explore thoughts, memory, language, emotions, and personality.

 By the end of this course, students will have gained a better understanding of the human mind, brain and behavior at several levels of analysis.
 They will understand the value of psychological research and be able to think critically about claims made in the media.
 Students will be able to explain different theories in the realms of developmental, biological, and social psychology.
 They will be able to identify the primary features of a range of psychological disorders, and understand risk factors for each.
 Finally, they will acquire introductory knowledge of the treatment of such disorders.

 Brown’s Pre-College Program in the liberal arts and sciences, offering over 200 non-credit courses, one- to four-weeks long, taught on Brown’s campus.
-For students completing grades 9-12 by June 2019.Visit Program Page Information Sessions Learn How to Apply
+For students completing grades 9-12 by June 2020.Visit Program Page Information Sessions Learn How to Apply